krishnan-mani/cf-plugin/README.md

-# Cloud Formation Templates
+# Author templates for AWS CloudFormation

-This extension help to craete AWS Cloud Formation templates with ease.
+This extension help you author AWS CloudFormation templates with ease.

-It uses json schema validation feature of VSCode to validate your `.cf.json` files against AWS Cloud Formation json schema available at [https://github.com/fungusakafungus/cloudformation-jsonschema](https://github.com/fungusakafungus/cloudformation-jsonschema)
+It uses JSON schema validation features of VSCode to validate your template files against a schema for AWS CloudFormation (currently uses [cloudformation-jsonschema](https://github.com/fungusakafungus/cloudformation-jsonschema))

+## Capabilities

+- Supports authoring of CloudFormation templates in JSON
+- Supports validation of the JSON format by itself
+- Highlights errors with a helpful error message (as a pop-up message visible on hover)
+- Highlights errors when JSON is malformed
+- Highlights missing attributes that are required at a minimum, such as:
+  - a minimum of one resource per template
+  - required 'Properties' for 'Resource' elements of a given 'Type'
+- Prompts the choice of supported top-level elements (such as 'Parameters', 'Resources', etc.)
+- Auto-completes known elements
+- Auto-completes the structure of certain elements (such as 'Outputs', 'Resources', etc.)
+- Prompts the choice of supported attributes for each element
+  - for elements in 'Parameters'
+  - for elements in 'Resources'
+  - for elements in 'Outputs'
+- Prompts the choice of supported 'Type' information
+  - for 'Parameters'
+  - for 'Resources'
+- Currently relies upon a JSON schema for CloudFormation as published at [cloudformation-jsonschema](https://github.com/fungusakafungus/cloudformation-jsonschema)

-## Features
+## Illustration

 1. Code completion